Help for Adderall Addicts

 - The second is that the drug causes a high in users who take the drug for recreational purposes.
-These highs can be obtained through snorting the drug, swallowing the pills, or smoking the drug.
+These highs can be obtained through snorting Adderall, swallowing the pills, or smoking Adderall.

 In a 2009 study published by the National Survey on Drug Use and Health, more than 6% of all college students admitted to using Adderall.
-However, treatment for Adderall addiction is available.
-Treatment may be sought in an inpatient residential rehab center or in an outpatient program.
-If you need help finding treatment, call .
+However, treatment for addiction to Adderall is available.
+Treatment may be sought in an inpatient residential rehab center or an outpatient program.
+If you need help finding treatment, call for free at .

 How to Approach an Addicted Loved One

-Quitting it can be a particularly difficult challenge.
+Quitting Adderall can be a particularly difficult challenge.
 In some cases, you may find that help from a professional therapist will better prepare you for confronting your addicted loved one.
-Community Reinforcement and Family Training (CRAFT) is a training course led by a therapist that prepares friends and family members of addicts for discussing treatment with the substance abuser — how to bring up the subject, the most productive type of language to use, and how to cope with the stress that can accompany having an addict in your life that you care deeply about (Meyers, Smith & Lash, 2005).
+Community Reinforcement and Family Training (CRAFT) is a training course led by a therapist that prepares friends and family members of an addict for discussing treatment with the substance abuser—how to bring up the subject, the most productive type of language to use, and how to cope with the stress that can accompany having an addict in your life who you care deeply about (Meyers, Smith & Lash, 2005).

 Adderall Addiction Treatment